The following chronicles my season as the 2016 Augusta GreenJackets Media Relations & Marketing Intern: From The Front Office to the Clubhouse.

 Needless to say that all worked out.
 But it was the chief reason I hated doubleheaders.
 Otherwise, they were easy as I typically already had all the stat packs printed out from the day before since we didn’t cancel games until right up to the start.

 Adjusting for things like doubleheaders was just another challenge to learn from.
-I made friends with people in the clubhouse, the visiting clubbie, the assistant in ours.
+I made friends with people in the clubhouse, the visiting clubby, the assistant in ours.
 Guys who could text me the lineup so I could figuratively be in every place at once, texting our store manager the lineups so she can write it out on the board outside the store.
 Cutting out one more unnecessary trip to the away clubhouse to get a lineup.

 I got over the angst of approaching our manager in a tense situation, such as after a loss following the first game.
 In these situations, I would look ahead and think about how I’d look back on this.
 It wouldn’t be a big deal.
 And it’s not.
 They’re just small things that always have a way of working out.
 You learn from it.
-There’s a bunch of systems in place and you just have to figure out the best way of how to manage it accordingly.
+There’s a bunch of systems in place and you just have to figure out the best way to how to manage it accordingly.

 My in-game role chiefly belonged to taking pictures, but also updating the flow of the game for social media.
 I liked it as I got to walk around, and mingle with fans I had gotten to know over time.
 Ironically I always considered the actual game time to be the least stressful part of my job because all the prior preparation for the game was done.

 If I wasn’t on my typical camera-duty, I was the stringer, digitally scoring the game.
 Other times I might have been running the scoreboard.
-And of course helping out with on-field promotions between innings.
+And of course, helping out with on-field promotions between innings.

-After games I wrote my recap and updated the website with the latest story, as well as uploading the next games’ content preview.
+After games, I wrote my recap and updated the website with the latest story, as well as uploading the next games’ content preview.
 Of course before that, printing out the aforementioned box scores immediately after the last out was recorded for the visiting and home clubhouses, and any press box media.

-When it came to delivering the box scores, the goal was to get in and out of the clubhouse as quickly as possible, but of course managers don’t always agree with calls, and they want to tell you about it.
+When it came to delivering the box scores, the goal was to get in and out of the clubhouse as quickly as possible, but of course, managers don’t always agree with calls, and they want to tell you about it.

 Mostly, they want me to understand that whatever happened that they don’t agree with needs to be fixed by the official scorer.
 Sometimes I’d be back in the office summarizing the game, and I’ll get a text or call to come back to the clubhouse just so I can get the details and let the official scorer know the next day.